What is home equity and what can it do for you?

 Reverse mortgages

-Reverse mortgages are another way of receiving cash from home equity without selling your home.
+Reverse mortgages are another way to receive cash from home equity without selling your home.

 With a regular mortgage, you make payments to your lender for your home.
-In a reverse mortgage, the lender makes payments to you for equity in your home, while you keep the title and continue to be responsible for property taxes, insurance, maintenance and other expenses.
+In a reverse mortgage, the lender makes payments to you in exchange for equity and you still keep the title.

 There are three types of reverse mortgages:

 Like other types of home equity loans, the lender offers cash based on your home equity and uses your home as collateral.
-The main difference is the loan doesn’t have to be repaid as long as you continue to live in your home.
-Instead, loans are due with interest upon death, the sale of the home or when the home is no longer your primary residence.
+The main difference is the loan doesn’t have to be repaid as long as you live in your home and are responsible for property taxes, insurance, maintenance and other expenses.
+Loans are typically due with interest upon death, the sale of the home or when the home is no longer your primary residence.

-The biggest risk of a reverse mortgage is the possibility that the total loan amount with interest may eventually exceed the value of the home.
-This may be particularly true with variable interest rates, making it more difficult to estimate the loan total over an extended period of time.
-To help mitigate this risk, some lenders may include a clause that prevents your estate from owing more than the value of the home, but if any heirs wish to keep the home, the loan must usually be paid in full.
+The biggest risk of a reverse mortgage is the total loan amount with interest may eventually exceed the value of the home, especially if the loan has variable interest rates that make it difficult to estimate the loan total over an extended period of time.
+To help mitigate the risk, some loans may include a clause that prevents your estate from owing more than the value of the home, but if any heirs wish to keep the home, the loan must usually be paid in full.

 Choosing the best option